Connect with others who understand.

 Joint pain itself is treated in a variety of ways, though there is little research on which treatments are the most effective for endometriosis-related joint pain.
 You may need to work with your doctor to try different strategies before you find what works for you.

-Hot and Cold Therapy
+Heat and Cold Therapy

 You may want to try hot and cold packs for immediate at-home pain relief.
-A hot pack can alleviate muscle spasms and improve blood flow, while cold packs can help reduce inflammation and swelling that may be contributing to joint pain.
+A hot pack can ease muscle spasms and improve blood flow, while cold packs can help reduce inflammation and swelling that may be contributing to joint pain.

-Stress Relief
+Stress Management

-One MyEndometriosisTeam member found some pain relief through a combination of approaches.
-They advised trying “a warm shower (and just let the water hit you) or a bath to relax the muscles.
-And ibuprofen or Midol to help with the inflammation.”
 Another member suggested massage therapy: “If you get someone knowledgeable about essential oils, that can really help with localized pain management.
 I recently have been trying this and am pleased with a good amount of success.
 I plan to continue with that and chiropractic care together.”

 Managing RA-Associated Joint Pain